MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/email-activity-entities.md

 5. The `BackgroundSendEmail` request performs the following operations: checks if pending email messages are present, downloads the email to the caller of the <xref:Microsoft.Crm.Sdk.Messages.BackgroundSendEmailRequest> message, and synchronizes the downloads if there are multiple callers.

-NOTE: You need to be aware that your email service provider may have limits which affect how many emails you can send at once.
+NOTE: Your email service provider may have limits which affect how many emails you can send within a period of time.
 For example Exchange Online documents sending limits [here](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#sending-limits).

 6. The caller of the <xref:Microsoft.Crm.Sdk.Messages.BackgroundSendEmailRequest> message receives the downloaded email message, and sends it out.